isomerpages/cris-corp/news-and-events/news/_posts/2022-09-24-post-ACTRIS: A new national enabler for cell and gene therapies in Singapore.md

 As such, amid the bustling developments highlighted above, ACTRIS’s vision remains well-placed to be the national and regional Centre of Excellence for discovery, process development and manufacturing of cellular-based therapeutics across the broad spectrum of immunotherapy and regenerative medicine, encompassing both investigational and approval products for the local market.

-*   Spearheading quality manufacturing of CGTThe ACTRIS manufacturing facility and full suite of cell therapy services are expected to be fully operationalised from the third-quarter of 2023.
+*   Spearheading quality manufacturing of CGT - The ACTRIS manufacturing facility and full suite of cell therapy services are expected to be fully operationalised from the third-quarter of 2023.
 Once open, it will be accessible to the academic, public and private healthcare sectors.

-*   Support and foster collaboration within the cell therapy ecosystemACTRIS’s common goal is to promote and foster the entire value chain of the CGT ecosystem through enabling translational research and development, manufacturing, clinical service provision and commercialisation by serving the healthcare, academic and industrial sectors.
+*   Support and foster collaboration within the cell therapy ecosystem - ACTRIS’s common goal is to promote and foster the entire value chain of the CGT ecosystem through enabling translational research and development, manufacturing, clinical service provision and commercialisation by serving the healthcare, academic and industrial sectors.

-*   Train and educate the next generation of scientists and clinicians in CGTACTRIS will also provide value-added services such as workforce training, regulatory facilitation and ancillary material standardisation pertaining to delivery of cellular therapy to patients.
+*   Train and educate the next generation of scientists and clinicians in CGT - ACTRIS will also provide value-added services such as workforce training, regulatory facilitation and ancillary material standardisation pertaining to delivery of cellular therapy to patients.

 In short, ACTRIS aims to capture healthcare and economic value through research translation into clinical applications and supporting public-private partnerships.
 In the years to come, with its sustained growth trajectory, Singapore is well poised to be the centre of excellence for clinical utility and manufacturing of CGTs for the region and beyond.